-FIDEL CASTRO They would see there, clearly political organization of a united explained, where our Republic is revolutionary party. going, how far it has already ad-Someone will say: "Good, but vanced in a year and a half, how this inventory is already being much more it will be able to admade.
+FIDEL CASTRO They would see there, clearly political organization of a united explained, where our Republic is evolutionary party. going, how far it has already ad-Someone will say: "Good, but vanced in a year and a half, how his inventory is already being much more it will be able to admade.
 The military heads of vance in the next years.
-They the provinces and those responwould see proof that the Revolusible in the INRA zones meet tion itself knows how to correct frequently with Fidel, with its own errors, without the neces-Comandante Guevara or with sity of having a parliament to Raul.
+They he provinces and those responwould see proof that the Revolusible in the INRA zones meet tion itself knows how to correc frequently with Fidel, with its own errors, without the neces-Comandante Guevara or with sity of having a parliament to Raul.
 Everything is being taken censure it.
-And they would see punishment, by removal, or and we are not referring to chief or the administrator of a weaknesses or to specific faults. co-operative responsible for er-But there is no doubt that this rors through negligence or bad type of Congress would impart will. a concrete practical and ideological orientation to the revolu-Our people, in their great mawhich they receive today listenjority, have a blind faith in the in the May 22 New York Times ing to the discourses of Fidel on revolutionary leaders, going about the RAND Corporation. reading the newspaper, "Revoluwhere they take them.
+And they would see punishment, by removal, or care of.'
+This is certainly undeniable something worse, of the military and we are not referring to chief or the administrator of a weaknesses or to specific faults. co-operative responsible for er-But there is no doubt that this rors through negligence or bad type of Congress would impart | will. a concrete practical and ideological orientation to the revolutionary hosts, an orientation Our people, in their great majority, have a blind faith in the in the May 22 New York Times revolutionary leaders, going about the RAND Corporation. where they take them.
 But in That's the "think factory" of the technique of struggle, it is civilian experts who do research best that every one know from for the Air Force.
 The 900 day to day where he is going.
-RAND employees "pursue their Just as on general lines all of us studies in a thought-provoking atmosphere overlooking the know what the social, economic Pacific."
-A far cry from those and international policy of the Government is, so in concrete mad Russian scientists in their a parliament chosen in advance details we should likewise be inbomb cellars. formed.
-Free from Washington?
-Agreed!
-But how is the rice cooperative making out in Manzanillo?
-Independent so that we can trade wherever it is most profitable?
-Magnificent!
-But by how many tons has our produc- 4.
+RAND employees "pursue their Just as on general lines all of us studies in a thought-provoking know what the social, economic and international policy of the Government is, so in concrete mad Russian scientists in their details we should likewise be in- 4.

+All these people, whom one

+What effect would a congress of

-All these people, whom one this type have on them?
+this type have on them?
 Without any doubt, the most salutary.